Garmelon/PFERD/CONFIG.md

 ### Example: Tutorials

-You have ILIAS course with lots of tutorials, but are only interested in a single one?
+You have an ILIAS course with lots of tutorials, but are only interested in a single one?

 ```